Quantum teleportation with nonclassical correlated states in noninertial frames: Introduction

-Quantum teleportation has been demonstrated in varieties of physical systems \cite{group4}, including NMR \cite{BB}.
-In NMR \cite{ref22} and other similar bulk ensemble quantum computation such as electron nuclear double resonance (ENDOR) \cite{ref23}, once an entangled state, e.g. $|\Phi^+\kt=\frac{1}{\sqrt{2}}(|00\kt+|11\kt)$ is supposed to be generated, in practice, a pseudo-entanglement of the following form is provided \bea \rho=\frac{1-p}{4}I+p|\Phi^+\kt\br\Phi^+|. \eea $\rho$ is entangled if and only if $p>1/3$.
-Generally, experimental conditions bring down the state to a region where entanglement is absent and the workable state is just a nonclassical correlated state.
-Therefore, from a practical point of view it is interesting to study quantum experiments e.g. quantum teleportation with nonclassically correlated states, and for the sake of completeness generalize the study to noninertial frames.
+Quantum teleportation has been demonstrated in different physical systems, including NMR \cite{BB}.
+In NMR and other similar bulk ensemble quantum computation such as electron nuclear double resonance (ENDOR) \cite{ref23}, practically a pseudo-entanglement of the following form is generated \bea \rho_{\rm pe}=\frac{1-p}{4}I+p|\Phi^+\kt\br\Phi^+|, \eea when intentionally the entangled state $|\Phi^+\kt=\frac{1}{\sqrt{2}}(|00\kt+|11\kt)$ is the desired state.
+Here $\rho_{\rm pe}$ is entangled if the purity $p>1/3$.
+Generally, experimental conditions bring down the state to a region where entanglement is absent and the workable state is just a nonclassical correlated state, Eq. (\ref{pseu-ent-gen}).
+Detecting the status of entanglement or nonclassical correlation of the involved states for these physical systems has been practically of importance \cite{rs-pra2010}.
+It should be noted also that the quantum teleportation implemented with such physical systems may not absolutely be relying on a pure entangled state.
+In this work, we study quantum teleportation with a general nonclassical correlated state, Eq. (\ref{pseu-ent-gen}), so the results will be applicable to the above mentioned physical systems.

+This paper is organized as follows.
+In next section, the conventional quantum teleportation with maximal entanglement is described when an observer in noninertial frame is detecting the resultant teleported state.
+In section 3, quantum teleportation is generalized for the case that a nonclassically correlated state is used, and Rob, the accelerated Bob, is in a noninertial frame, so his preshared nonclassical correlated state is also affected, accordingly.
+The paper will be concluded by bringing discussions in the last section.